4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 	- Query starts at the Root level then is forwarded to the TLD level and then the authoritative level
 	- Every server is pinged for the requested domain this way
 - #### Recursive Query
-	- A server is pinged at the Local domain and it will further ping a higher level server.
-This process is repeated for higher level domains until a domain is found
+	- A DNS resolver sends a query to the DNS server, if the server is not authoritative for the domain then it will attempt to query other DNS Servers at the behalf of the resolver until a domain is returned

 ## DNS Caching